 In addition to the headbands I picked up matching colors of felt, fabric flowers, pre-made bows, jewels, small butterflies, and small button shapes.
 The flowers were different colors and patterns (polka dots), different styles (zebra print), mostly daisies, and some other flowers.
 I took and pulled off or cut off the flowers from the stems and then hot glued them on the bottom to make sure the centers and the flower layers stayed together.
 When I looked at putting them on to the headbands though I felt they weren't going to lay flat on the headbands and would be too heavy for the headbands.
 I looked at the original idea and saw some felt circles in the example so went back and picked up some matching felt.
 I took my Tim Holtz Tattered Florals die and cut the felt using the largest flower on the die.
 I cut about 6-8 of each color so they could be used to glue the flowers on and then glue on to the headbands.

+So we set up a separate area at the shower with hot glue guns and all of the different components laid out on the table and told everyone at the beginning of the shower where everything was located and invited them to make their way into the dining room to create their own special gift for baby Laila.
 To make sure Dana and Kyle knew who had created each of the headbands, I cut tags with my Cricut and cut 12" lengths of thin ribbon (1/8" wide).
 On each of the tags I stamped the word From: on one side and then asked each Guest Headband Designer to sign their creation and tie the tag to the headband they made.
 The guests were eager participants and enjoyed creating some really pretty headbands for Laila.
 We can't wait to see her wearing each and everyone of the gifts.

 Here is a group shot of all of the completed headbands.
 They really turned out nicely.
 She will be quite the styling little girl!
 Keep on Imagining, Creating, and Enjoying every day!